rgehrsitz/rex/docs/COMPATIBILITY.md

 Bytecode format 3 makes priority ordering deterministic and stores priority in the rule execution index.
 Version-2 artifacts are not accepted because they were compiled under source-order execution semantics.

+V4 batch semantics and adapter limits are documented in the [M4 migration guide](M4_MIGRATION.md).
+The Redis commit domain is a standalone server; sequential writes may have partial/unknown outcomes.
+No automatic retry, transaction, durable recovery, or exactly-once delivery is claimed.